For best experience please turn on javascript and use a modern browser!

 • Our task

-Following the temporary repairs carried out after the 2020 collapse to ensure safe use of the quay at Grimburgwal and to prevent erosion, the City of Amsterdam will begin extensive restoration works in and around Grimburgwal in 2026.
+Following the temporary repairs carried out after the 2020 collapse, the City of Amsterdam will begin extensive restoration works in and around Grimburgwal in 2026.
 Between 2026 and 2029, the quay walls will be restored and two bridges in the area will also be renewed.
+Before this can take place, cables and pipelines located in the bridges will first need to be rerouted, removed or replaced.
+These preparatory works are expected to begin in June 2025.

 These activities will affect local accessibility.
 The University of Amsterdam will inform its students and staff about any expected disruptions.
 The City of Amsterdam will also keep local residents and businesses informed and will organise public information sessions.